nbogie/express-notes/exercise-post-quotes.md

 ## Getting help

 You should refer to the [official Express documentation on req.body](https://expressjs.com/en/api.html#req.body) to help you with this.

+##  My quotes keep being lost
+* Your node/express program on glitch is automatically reloaded each time you make a change.
+This reloading will mean your array of quotes is initialised again.
+When you are ready to test, don't edit the project at all!

 ## When you are finished
 * When you are finished, DM your URL via Slack to someone sitting next to you and they must test if your API works!